tkdgur658/3D_Medical_Image_Classification_Network_Comparison/README.md

 # PyTorch Implementation of Medical Image Classification Network Comparison (for performance comparison in paper "Neural Network-based Pipeline with High-Resolution Feature Enhancement and Low-Resolution Feature Preservation for Automated Treatment Decision of Graves' Orbitopathy Patients.")

-The preprocessing and architecture can be referenced by a manuscript entitled, "Neural Network-based Pipeline with High-Resolution Feature Enhancement and Low-Resolution Feature Preservation for Automated Treatment Decision of Graves' Orbitopathy Patients."
+The overall process can be referenced by a manuscript entitled, "Neural Network-based Pipeline with High-Resolution Feature Enhancement and Low-Resolution Feature Preservation for Automated Treatment Decision of Graves' Orbitopathy Patients."

 ## Overview
 This repository contains an official implementation of experiment code of "Neural Network-based Pipeline with High-Resolution Feature Enhancement and Low-Resolution Feature Preservation for Automated Treatment Decision of Graves' Orbitopathy Patients" using PyTorch.<br/>